e-vinci/web3-2025/src/data/post/course-lessons/lesson-3-routing-styles.md

 When you'll be using React Router (or another routing library), remember that while it's much more advanced that what we did here, it uses the same mechanisms.

-You can see the related code in React Router [here](https://github.com/remix-run/react-router/blob/main/packages/react-router/lib/context.ts#L112)
+You can see the related code in React Router [here](https://github.com/remix-run/react-router/blob/main/packages/react-router/lib/context.ts)

 ### 3. Best routing with a library

 > From the trenches: Libraries are there for what is called "cross concerns" - features that every application need to implement but that are not differenciator - think login, permissions, state management, etc. The goal is to recover a maximum amount of time to work on your main features - your user is not going to pick your app because it has a better login system (except if you are bulding Okta but that's quite niche).

-Note that React Router is only one of the available options there (another is TanStack Router) and that routing libraries can work in many different ways (try to look at the Framework, Data and Declarative mode in the React Router doc)
+Note that React Router is only one of the available options there (another widely used is [TanStack Router](https://tanstack.com/router/latest)) and that routing libraries can work in many different ways (try to look at the Framework, Data and Declarative mode in the [React Router doc](https://reactrouter.com/start/modes))

 Time for a little React Router refresh - install it and replace our hand made version by it using the Data mode.